roberthofman/piloopdrumbox/README.md

 `sudo apt-get install python-rpi.gpio`
 I also use the GitPython package to run a git pull every boot.
 In that case you need to install pip and GitPython via pip.
 `sudo apt-get python3 pip` & `pip3 install GitPython`.
-You'll need a couple of libraries:
+You'll need a couple of python libraries:
-- sudo apt – get install i2c – tools
+- i2c–tools
-- sudo apt – get install python3 – smbus
+- smbus

 ### Drum sounds